rgilman33/rgilman33.github.io/_posts/2021-04-13-consistency-III.markdown

 <span class="img_text">The set of augmentations tested by SimCLR.
 They found crop + color jitter to be the most effective.</span>

-Some methods mix this up a bit but still essentially just do standard data augmentation. {% include ref.html key="swav" text="SwAV" %} takes five TODO crops at multiple resolutions rather than two at the same resolution, imparting a nice scale invariance to the model. {% include ref.html key="uda" text="UDA" %} does RandAugment.
-TODO {% include ref.html key="mixmatch" text="MixMatch"%} adds mixup. {% include ref.html key="fixmatch" text="FixMatch" %} does a weak augmentation (flip and shift) as a target, then trains towards that using strong augmentation (full set of augmentations), mimicking the benefits of a teacher network as a provider of stable targets. {% include ref.html key="pirl" text="PIRL" %} shuffles the image jigsaw-style to do a fair bake-off with old-school pretext task training.
+Some methods mix this up a bit but still essentially just do standard data augmentation. {% include ref.html key="swav" text="SwAV" %} takes multiple crops at different resolutions rather than two at the same resolution, imparting a nice scale invariance to the model. {% include ref.html key="uda" text="UDA" %} does RandAugment. {% include ref.html key="mixmatch" text="MixMatch"%} adds mixup. {% include ref.html key="fixmatch" text="FixMatch" %} does a weak augmentation (flip and shift) as a target, then trains towards that using strong augmentation (full set of augmentations), mimicking the benefits of a teacher network as a provider of stable targets. {% include ref.html key="pirl" text="PIRL" %} shuffles the image jigsaw-style to do a fair bake-off with old-school pretext task training.
 The original work in consistency training from {% include ref.html key="becker_1992" text="Becker and Hinton" %} simply takes neighboring crops.

 Interestingly, {% include ref.html key="byol" text="BYOL" %} even brags that their setup is “robust to data aug”, which is essentially saying they don’t have fine-grained control over how their data augmentations create invariances in their features.